dylanb/mime/README.md

     echo $*
     /usr/local/bin/node -harmony $*

 ##Known Issues and Workarounds
+###Grunt connect watch Proxy not defined error
 There is currently a bug when using Mime in tests that run continually using grunt connect watch.
-B in grunt that I have only been able to fix by modifying
+Due to the need to start node with the -harmony flag and the fact that watch always spawns a new instance of node, the -harmony flag is lost by the auto spawns.

+You can get around this by implementing your own custom watch task OR you can fix the bug in util.spawn that causes this.
+I took the latter approach.
+Here is the change

+in the node_modules/grunt/lib/grunt/util.js file, look for this section of code:

+    if (opts.grunt) {
+        cmd = process.argv[0];
+        args = [process.argv[1]].concat(opts.args);
+    } else {

+And change this line:

+        args = [process.argv[1]].concat(opts.args);

+To

+        args = process.execArgv.concat([process.argv[1]].concat(opts.args));